finishing.com

 So a spokesperson for the NJ Sierra Club goes on the radio today to defend this corruption, and says that reports that claim that this is harming New Jersey business are wrong, and quote, "Nothing could be further from the truth."

 I'm a longtime member of the Sierra Club and in favor of strong environmental protection.
-But dislike of a candidate doesn't give the Sierra Club license to lie or make stuff up!
+But dislike of a candidate doesn't give the Sierra Club license to make stuff up!
 The fact is that many metal finishing facilities decided to close in NJ precisely because these swarms of officers continuously disrupted their attempts to run a business, harassing them with countless spot inspections designed to collect large fines for an uncrossed "T" or undotted "i", and eventually ate out their spirit.
 I know the owners of several of these now closed-down facilities -- at least one is now surviving by installing plating lines in China and Mexico, passing on his lifetime of precious knowledge to America's off-shore competitors.

 Dear Reader: please choose what you want to do--